opentok/opentok-rtc/README.md

 You will need these dependencies installed on your machine:

 - [NodeJS v4+](https://nodejs.org): This version of OpenTokRTC is tested with NodeJS v4 LTS.
 - [Redis](https://redis.io): A `redis` server running on `localhost`.
-Redis is used for storing configuration and session data.
-- [Bower](https://bower.io): Used for packaging web client dependencies.
 - [Grunt](http://gruntjs.com): Used for bundling assets and running tests.
+You can install the Grunt CLI globally by running: `# npm i -g grunt-cli`.

 You will also need these API subscriptions:

 - [OpenTok](https://tokbox.com): An OpenTok API key and secret.
 You can obtain these by signing up with [TokBox](https://tokbox.com).
 - [Firebase](https://firebase.google.com) (Optional): A Firebase app and secret.
 Firebase is used for storing archive data of video conferences.
-You will need this only if you want to enable Archive Management (In app playback and download of recordings) of conference rooms.
+You will need this only if you want to enable Archive Management (In-app playback and download of recordings) of conference rooms.

 ### Setting up